AP source: Sailor who killed 2 was unhappy with commanders

 HONOLULU (AP) - The Navy Sailor who fatally shot two people at Pearl Harbor before killing himself was unhappy with his commanders and had been undergoing counseling, a U.S. military official said Friday

-The sailor, G. Romero, also faced non-judicial punishment, which is a lower-level administrative process for minor misconduct, said the official, who spoke on condition of anonymity to discuss personnel matters not made public.
+The official also said that G. Romero was facing non judicial punishment, a lower-level administrative process for minor misconduct.
+The official spoke on condition of anonymity to discuss personnel matters not made public.

-Romero also wounded another person in Wednesday’s attack at a naval shipyard before turning the gun on himself at the storied military base, officials said.
+Romero also wounded another person in Wednesday’s attack at a naval shipyard before turning the gun on himself at the storied military base.

-It came just days before Saturday’s ceremony to remember those lost in the attack on Pearl Harbor 78 years ago, when security will be beefed up.
+Security will be beefed up Saturday for ceremony to remember those lost in the attack on Pearl Harbor 78 years ago, with service members and dignitaries confronting the fresh tragedy.

 The National Park Service, which hosts the event with the Navy, declined to provide specifics on the heightened security measures, many of which aren’t readily apparent, Pearl Harbor National Memorial spokesman Jay Blount said.
 Increased security for the event is typical.

-The commemoration of the anniversary of the Japanese bombing that propelled the United States into World War II is expected to draw survivors, veterans, dignitaries and the public to honor more than 2,300 Americans who perished on Dec.
+The commemoration of the anniversary of the Japanese bombing that propelled the United States into World War II will go on as planned Saturday, Blount said.
+It’s expected to draw survivors, veterans, dignitaries and the public to honor more than 2,300 Americans who perished on Dec.
 7, 1941.

 “We have not heard of anyone canceling plans to attend the event due to security concerns and want the public to know that it will be a safe, fun and enjoyable day for everyone,” Blount said.